 A big benefit of 90 Day Korean is that they offer an application that functions very similarly to the website.
 The app has a lot of free resources and also includes access to the members area and the Inner Circle course.

-The Inner Circle courses function almost identically within the app and on the website, and this is because both run from the website.
-However, it’s very convenient to have a seperate application as it is not only faster, but also more organised.
+The Inner Circle courses function almost identically within the app and on the website, and this is because both run from the website (the app is more of a web browser than a standalone app).
+However, it’s very convenient to have a separate application as it is not only faster but also more organised.

 On top of this, you get access to all kinds of other things.
-At times, live chat rooms are held (so you can practice speaking Korean), you get access to podcasts, videos, a community of others also learning Korean and even a language coach.
+At times, live chat rooms are held (so you can practice speaking Korean), you get access to podcasts, videos, a community of others also learning Korean, and even a language coach.
+All of this makes the price a bit higher than many other language services.

 My Experience With 90 Day Korean